 Catch the train from Ollantaytambo Station to Aguas Calientes

 - Take a taxi (S/80) or the Real Inka shuttle (S/15) from Cusco to Ollantaytambo (2hrs)

 - Catch either the Peru Rail or Inca Rail train (about S/250) from Ollantaytambo to Aguas Calientes (1hr50min)

 - Inca Rail offers a direct service of sorts by organising a bus between Cusco and Ollantaytambo, and then a train onwards to Aguas Calientes (at around S/330, this seems like a really attractive option)

-Note: If you’re hoping to do Machu Picchu as a single day trip from Cusco, it is going to be a LONG day— most people opt to spend one night in Aguas Calientes or even in Ollantaytambo, which is a beautiful spot in the Sacred Valley (compared to Aguas, which is very touristy).
+Note: If you’re hoping to do Machu Picchu as a single day trip from Cusco, it’s possible, but it’s going to be a LONG day— most people opt to spend one night in Aguas Calientes or even in Ollantaytambo, which is a beautiful spot in the Sacred Valley (more so than Aguas, which is very touristy).
 I’d recommend buying your train tickets for the day before your Machu Picchu tickets.

 Step 2: Aguas Calientes to Machu Picchu

 From Aguas Calientes, there are two option to reach the actual entrance to Machu Picchu (and sort of a third, fancy-pants option):